Abhaycl/RoboND-Rover-1P1/README.md

 ### 2. I complete the process_image() function with the appropriate analysis steps for mapping pixels by identifying navigable terrain, obstacles and rock samples on a world map.
 I run process_image() with the test data using the provided movie functions to create a video output as a result.

 I have made some modifications to different functions.
-All details are shown in the jupyter notebook'Rover_Project_Test_Notebook.ipynb'.
+All details are shown in the jupyter notebook 'Rover_Project_Test_Notebook.ipynb'.

 - Output Image results with test_dataset provided